ulthiel/JuLie.jl/docs/src/about/contributing.md

 If you are completely new to Julia, I recommend reading my Julia [crash course](@ref julia-crash-course).
 Eventually, you will need to look things up in the official Julia [documentation](https://docs.julialang.org/en/v1/).
 I recommend browsing through some of the source files of JuLie to get a quick impression of the programming style.
 Here are some guidelines:

-1. We follow the official Julia [style guide](https://docs.julialang.org/en/v1/manual/style-guide/) (except for the next point).
+1. We follow the official Julia [style guide](https://docs.julialang.org/en/v1/manual/style-guide/).
-2. We use *one hard tab* for indentation.
 3. Unicode in the source code is allowed and encouraged to increase readability.
 The [LaTex-like abbreviations](https://docs.julialang.org/en/v1/manual/unicode-input/) for unicode characters can be used in, e.g., the [Atom](https://atom.io) editor.
 4. Remember that we want to use [basic algebraic structures](@ref basic-algebraic-structures) provided by (subpackages of) OSCAR.
 5. Mathematical structures you implement should somehow reflect how they are defined and treated abstractly.
 This is often easier said than done and one really needs to think about this *before* implementing anything.